radio-astro-tools/spectral-cube/docs/accessing.rst

 array, and will not work with all functions outside of the ``spectral_cube`` package that expect Numpy arrays.
-In order to extract a normal Numpy array, instead specify a mask of ``[:]`` which will force the object to be converted to a Numpy array (the compulstory slicing is necessary in order to avoid issues with large data cubes).
+In order to extract a normal Numpy array, instead specify a mask of ``[:]`` which will force the object to be converted to a Numpy array (the compulsory slicing is necessary in order to avoid memory-related issues with large data cubes).

 World coordinates
 -----------------